CSC207-2022F-UofT/course-project-scrabble/src/main/java/gui/gui-plan.md

-# GUI Plan
+# gui Plan

 Implementation plan:
 1. Research JavaFX
-2. Victor and Clark meet to talk about GUI to Game functions and how we want to make it work together.
+2. Victor and Clark meet to talk about gui to Game functions and how we want to make it work together.
 3. Complete a basic console simulation of the same thing without JavaFX
     - 15 x 15 board simulated scrabble game.
 Every cell is separated by "-"
     - player first starts game by running the program.
 First input is the player 1 and player 2 names